Jeff Merrick | Attorney At Law

 Northwestern School of Law | Lewis & Clark College

 Merrick Law Firm

 After sixteen years practicing law with and against some of the best attorneys in the nation, Jeff Merrick continued practicing law in his own firm beginning in 2000.

 Currently, Merrick Law.
-LLC accepts cases it believes are meritorious and worth a civil lawsuit.
-Attorney Merrick is interested in helping people with problems arising from:
+LLC accepts cases it believes are meritorious and worth a civil lawsuit arising from problems with: